IbnAzeez/alx-higher_level_programming/0x02-python-import_modules/README.md

 100-my_calculator.py imports all functions from the file calculator_1.py and handles basic operations.

 101-easy_print.py prints #pythoniscool, followed by a new line, in the standard output.

+103-fast_alphabet.py prints the alphabet in uppercase, followed by a new line.